pushkarroushan/Linux/README.md

 # Linux
-A repository for linux POC
+A repository for linux training